Oracle Licensing

 Oracle’s Partitioning Policy: Soft vs. Hard Partitioning

 In these cases, you must license the entire physical server or cluster where Oracle software runs, regardless of how many virtual CPUs you assign to Oracle.
-By contrast, hard partitioning uses fixed hardware or Oracle-approved configurations to restrict Oracle to specific cores or partitions, allowing you to license only those designated resources.

 To illustrate the difference: